Planck units: History and definition

 The concept of natural units was introduced in 1874, when George Johnstone Stoney, noting that electric charge is quantized, derived units of length, time, and mass, now named Stoney units in his honor.
 Stoney chose his units so that G, c, and the electron charge e would be numerically equal to 1.
-In 1899, one year before the advent of quantum theory, Max Planck introduced what became later known as the Planck constant.
+In 1899, one year before the advent of quantum theory, Max Planck introduced what later became known as the Planck constant.
 At the end of the paper, he proposed the base units that were later named in his honor.
 The Planck units are based on the quantum of action, now usually known as the Planck constant, which appeared in the Wien approximation for black-body radiation.
 Planck underlined the universality of the new unit system, writing:

 Planck considered only the units based on the universal constants $G$, $h$, $c$, and $k_\text{B}$ to arrive at natural units for length, time, mass, and temperature.
 His definitions differ from the modern ones by a factor of $\sqrt{2 \pi}$, because the modern definitions use $\hbar$ rather than $h$.